White Lady Cocktail Recipe

 Method

-1. Add gin, triple sec, lemon juice, egg white, and cubed ice to a shaker.
+1. Add gin, triple sec, lemon juice, and egg white to a shaker.

 Pin Recipe